ryandhjeon/obsidian-notes/Ideas/Suprise map for visualization.md

 **2.4 Surprise map**

-Correll et al. suggests that unexpected events or patterns of events can occur in time, space, or a combination of both.
-Maps are sensitive to both base rates and sampling error, but does not explicitly. encode information about either, which may obscure unexpected but important patterns, or mislead the viewer.
-Bayesian surprise relies on viewing the data relative to a model space of expected event distributions.
-As new data are observed, the plausibiliiy of each of these model shifts.
-The most suprising events will be presented.
-Using this method, we will find the surprising values regarding to the Covid-19 data.
+According to Correll et al.[11], unexpected events or patterns of events can manifest in time, space, or a combination of both.
+While maps can reveal these patterns, they are influenced by both base rates and sampling error, but maps do not explicitly encode information about either factor.
+This can result in the obscuring of important patterns or misleading viewers.
+In contrast, Bayesian surprise analysis [12] involves comparing observed data to a model space of expected event distributions.
+As new data is collected, the plausibility of each model shifts, and the most surprising events are highlighted.
+By using this approach, it is possible to identify surprising values related to Covid-19 data.

-3. Dataset
+**3. Dataset**

-3.1 Data Collection
+**3.1 Data Collection**

-3.2 Data Preprocessing
+**3.2 Data Preprocessing**